 Due to significant changes in legislation, Angus Council is now unable to offer a free seagull egg and nest removal service for residents.

-Scottish Natural Heritage (SNH), following consultation carried out last year, have amended the licensing regime to remove all species of gull from the General License which previously permitted Angus Council to carry out egg and nest removal during the breeding season.
+Scottish Natural Heritage (SNH), following consultation, have amended the licensing regime to remove all species of gull from the General License which previously permitted Angus Council to carry out egg and nest removal during the breeding season.
 This is due to increasing concerns about the declining conservation status of gulls.

 This means that continuing with the egg and nest removal service is not an option because to be effective it has to be a long term strategy.

 SNH will operate a new licensing regime.
 Under the new regime the responsibility for dealing with gulls will be that of the property owner or the occupier or their contractor.
 For further details see the SNH website.